TimAl6ert5/TimAl6ert5.github.io/index.md

 - Artifact Result: https://github.com/TimAl6ert5/Elim

 #### Description
-The artifact partly comes from the CS-260 data structures course.
+The artifact is a combination of studies from the CS-260 data structures and MAT-230 Discrete Mathematics courses.
 Graph data structures are particularly interesting for the wide variety of applications and problems that can be solved using this type of model.
-Unfortunately, the course never dealt with graph data structures and algorithms.
-This project will be my opportunity to teach myself these critical skills to better prepare me for any career moves in the field of Computer Science.
+Throughout the CS program, graph data structures and algorithms were covered, but not implemented.
+This project will be my opportunity to practice implementing these critical skills to better prepare me for any career moves in the field of Computer Science.
 The goal of the project is to develop skills and understanding around the graph data structures by developing a library of tools for representing graphs in different ways and determining specific graph properties from these.

 #### Justification
 Graph data structures and algorithms are a fundamental concept to a variety of fields and applications in computer science.
 For example, path finding and navigation.
 In order to advance in the field of Computer Science, it is critical to develop strong understanding of these concepts.
 The handling and study of graph data structures not only develops the skills specific to this type of model, but also develops skills necessary to develop algorithms that will scale well.
 This involves being able to analyze the trade-offs between the time and space required for an algorithm.